 Gomez dedicated herself to helping children and migrant families 15 years ago after graduating with a master’s in Latin American studies from UF.

 She said part of the struggle migrants face is housing insecurity since the start of COVID-19.
 According to a Florida Department of Health in Alachua 2020 inspection report, 22 out of 65 migrant labor camps were in unsatisfactory conditions in 2020.

 “It has affected the migrant population because they live in very rural areas, they mostly work in fields and don’t necessarily listen to the news,” Gomez de la Torre said.
 “They are people who, for obvious reasons, aren’t on the radar or the health departments, nor any entity that works with the COVID-19 problem.”

 According to the Florida Department of Health in Alachua, between 150,000 and 200,000 agricultural migrant farmworkers and seasonal farmworkers and their families work and travel annually in Florida.
 Many of them arrive to work with their families, including their children living in residential camps in different fields in North Florida.

 “Nobody has them as part of their state population, so nobody takes them into account when making decisions during the pandemic,” Gomez de la Torre said.

 Contact Isabella Barnet at email@example.com.

-Isabella Barnet is a fourth-year telecommunication production student at the University of Florida.
-She is a proud Miami native, and is also Cuban-Peruvian working as the editor of El Caimán.
-You can find her working on personal film projects, practicing Hispanic dishes, and catching sunsets at Paynes Prairie in her free time.
+Isabella Barnet is a fourth-year telecommunication student at the University of Florida.
+She is a proud Miami native and Cuban-Peruvian working as the editor of El Caimán.
+You can find her working on personal film projects, practicing Hispanic dishes, and catching sunsets at Paynes Prairie.